Print

 • 1/3 plus 2 tablespoons parmesan cheese

-• 2 1/23 cups marinara sauce
+• 2 1/2 cups marinara sauce (plus more if needed for serving)

 • 2 cups shredded mozzarella cheese